roma-glushko/roma-glushko.github.io/content/blog/how-i-built-my-ml-workstation/index.md

 CUDA is a parallel computing platform from NVIDIA that allows to fully leverage advantages of CUDA-enabled graphic cards.
 In general, the process of installing can be divided into 3 parts:

 - **Installing graphic card drivers**.
-The recommended way to install NVIDIA drivers is through Software & Update application.
+The recommended way to install NVIDIA drivers in Ubuntu is through Software & Update application.

 ![NVIDIA Drivers Installation on Ubuntu](./img/linux-nvidia-driver-installation-via-software-updates-app.jpg "NVIDIA Drivers Installation on Ubuntu")
-<div class="image-title">NVIDIA Drivers Installation on Ubuntu</div>
+<div class="image-title">NVIDIA Drivers Installation in Ubuntu</div>

 - **Install CUDA Toolkit**.
 NVIDIA has <a target="_blank" rel="noopener" href="https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&=Ubuntu&target_version=20.04&target_type=deb_network">a sweet wizard</a> that can generate installation commands for your system.
 Execute all commands that it suggest you.
 - **Install cuDNN**. cuDNN is an GPU-accelerated library with primitives for deep learning.
 You need to be registered <a target="_blank" rel="noopener" href="https://developer.nvidia.com/cudnn-download-survey">here</a> in order to access the library.
 In the end, you will be landed to a page where you can download **cuDNN Runtime and Developer libraries** as well as **Code Samples and User Guide**.
 I downloaded all three of them as deb packages and installed.